omgnetwork/dev-portal/docs/blockchain-design.md

 2. It is a non-p2p, proof-of-authority network.

-   The child chain is centrally controlled by a designated, fixed Ethereum address (the ChildChain operator); other participants (that is, users) connect to the ChildChain server.
+   The child chain is centrally controlled by a designated, fixed Ethereum address (the child chain operator); other participants (that is, users) connect to the child chain server.
    See also: Child chain server

 3. Employs a single-tiered Plasma construction.
 That is, the child chain doesn't serve as a parent of any chain.